dfinity/internet-identity/docs/vc-spec.md

 described by `credential_spec` does apply to the user.
 When these checks are successful, the issuer prepares and returns a context in `PreparedCredentialData.prepared_context` (if any).
 The returned prepared context is then passed back to the issuer in a subsequent `get_credential`-call (see below).
+This call must be authenticated (i.e. it is not available for the anonymous sender).

 **NOTE:**
 The value of `prepared_context` is basically used to transfer information between `prepare_credential`